samizdatonline/samizdat/README.md

 ### Considerations

 While this project is all about masking DNS from censors, it should not mask its purpose to the open internet.
-For example, it should present a clear user-agent to the sites that are routed.
+The user-agent header is marked with the application name and the address of this repository.
+Ideally, this should include a signature granted by the organization so honest participating servers can be distinguished from servers that may have a different reason to mask dns.
 This will help us gain the cooperation of news outlets that might otherwise view it as theft.

+It could even be used to pay back news outlets with donations as ads delivered to samizdat servers will be useless.

+The service must also try to route to the original site if the site is in fact available to the requester.
+This needs to be suppressed when in development mode, but an indicator as such is added to the user-agent as well.

 ## Systems Config
 The server listens on port 3000, http requests for all incoming domains are